dvernooy/dvernooy.github.io/_embedded/05-mp3_player.md

 ### SPI bus

 First thing to know is that the codec has separate SPI enable lines for sending/receiving data (VS1053b_XDCS) or sending/receiving commands (VS1053b_XCS).
 The SD card has its own chip select line (SD_CS).
 Second is that for data and commands, the codec and the SD card share the SPI bus I/O lines (MISO/MOSI).
 Third, the codec has a special line in streaming mode which strobes if its buffer is full (VS1053b_DREQ) to limit further writing.
+The VS1053b code is in `VS1003B.c` and the SD card code is in `mmcbb.c`.

 Some examples-

 Send a command to SD card over SPI: